jgrubb38/MOD12-NoSQL-Challenge/README.md

 - [Summary](#summary)

 ## About
-In this assignment, the UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
+In this assignment, the UK Food Standards Agency evaluates various establishments across the United Kingdom and gives them a food hygiene rating.
 I've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

 ## Getting Started
 Jupyter Notebook is required to run this project.